-$$Ax^2 + By^3 = Cz^5,$$
+$$Ax^2 + By^3 = Cz^5 \tag{3}$$

 Application of modular curves.

-The driving principle behind the proof of theorem 2 is a descent method based on coverings of signature (p, q, r) (see section 3 for the definition).
+The driving principle behind the proof of Theorem 2 is a descent method based on coverings of signature (p, q, r) (see Section 3 for the definition).
 Sometimes, these coverings can be realized as coverings of modular curves.
-A lot more is known about the Diophantine properties of modular curves than about the properties of Fermat curves, thanks largely to the fundamental work of Mazur.
+A lot more is known about the Diophantine properties of modular curves than about the properties of Fermat curves, thanks largely to the fundamental work of Mazur on the Eisenstein ideal [26].
 Hence one can hope that descent using modular coverings yields new insights into such equations.
-The basic example for this is the covering $X(2p) \longrightarrow X(2)$ which is of signature (p, p, p), ramified over the three cusps of X(2), and forms the basis for Frey's attack on Fermat's Last theorem.
-Thanks to the deep work of Ribet and Wiles, this approach has finally lead to the proof of Fermat's Last theorem, and there is a strong incentive for seeing whether other modular coverings of signature (p, q, r)will yield similar insights into the corresponding generalized Fermat equation.
-In section 7 we will give a classification of the coverings of signature (p, q, r) obtained from modular curves, and state some Diophantine applications.
+The basic example for this is the covering $X(2p) \longrightarrow X(2)$ which is of signature (p, p, p), ramified over the three cusps of X(2), and forms the basis for the Hellegouarch-Frey attack on Fermat's Last Theorem.
+Thanks to the deep work of Ribet, Taylor and Wiles, this approach has finally led to the proof of Fermat's Last Theorem; and there is a strong incentive for seeing whether other modular coverings of signature (p, q, r) will yield similar insights into the corresponding generalized Fermat equation (as also noted by Wiles in his Cambridge lectures).
+In Subsection 4.3 we shall give a classification of the coverings of signature (p, q, r) obtained from modular curves, and state some Diophantine applications.